arthur-feral/emogeez/README.md

 # Emogeez

-Welcome.

-Emogeez provide all the tools you need to integrate emojis in your apps.
+Emogeez provides tooling to deal with emojis in your application.
-You can find the sprites generator made to build different images with the latest emojis on Unicode for different themes.
+You can find the theme generator which generate a sprite with stylesheet files and emojis definitions.
 A tool for parsing, replace or find emojis in texts.
 And some UI components to display emojis in your apps.

+You can find the Readme below for each tool.

 It is managed by [lerna](https://github.com/lerna/lerna) and [yarn workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/).